Can Mamba Learn How to Learn? A Comparative Study on In-Context Learning Tasks: The Advantage of Hybrid Architectures for In-context Learning

-While \variant succeeds in two tasks that were either deemed difficult for Mamba for Transformer, it also performs equally as well as Transformer and Mamba in the rest of our suite of ICL tasks.
-In \Cref{fig:scaling}, we see that \variant and \vanilla both learn decision trees as well as Transformer, even at larger parameter sizes.
-Even more surprisingly, \variant efficiently learns linear regression better than both models even in the presence of 90\% noisy data in Many-outlier regression, as a \variant trained on 100k iterations ($< 10^{17}$ FLOPs) performs as well as models trained with 10 times the number of FLOPs.
+While \variant succeeds in two tasks that were deemed difficult for either Mamba or Transformer, it also performs equally well as Transformer and Mamba do in the rest the ICL tasks.
+In \Cref{fig:scaling}, we see that \variant and \vanilla both learn decision trees as well as Transformer does and better than Mamba, even at larger parameter sizes.

+More surprisingly, \variant efficiently learns linear regression more robustly even in the presence of noisy data in Many-outlier regression and Orthogonal-outlier regression (see \Cref{fig:ortho_result}).
+In particular, a small \variant trained on 100k iterations ($< 10^{17}$ FLOPs) performs as well as models trained with nearly 5 times the number of FLOPs (\Cref{fig:ortho_result} left).

+\new{When evaluated with no outliers during test-time, \variant resembles Transformer and \vanilla resembles Mamba in terms of its out-of-distribution performance, where Mamba easily learns linear regression when there is only one outlier vector (\Cref{fig:ortho_result} top right) while Transformer learns better when there is a subspace of outlier vectors (\Cref{fig:ortho_result} bottom right).}

 In conclusion, we find the best of both worlds within our diverse array of ICL tasks; a hybrid architecture that can solve as difficult problems as retrieval and parity, while performing on par with Transformer and Mamba in other ICL tasks.
-Given our results, it will be interesting to see how hybrid architectures perform in other kinds of ICL tasks, such as those discussed in \citep{Xie2021Explanation, Akyurek2024ICLL}.
+Given our results, it will be interesting to see how hybrid architectures perform in other kinds of ICL tasks, especially in-context language benchmarks such as \citet{Xie2021Explanation, Hahn2023theory, Akyurek2024ICLL}. \new{In turn, we explore formal language ICL capabilities in the following subsection.}